History Camp Virginia 2020

 Make sure you’re on our email list to be the first to get all the latest news.

 If you love history, you’ll love History Camp.

 “I’ve been to dozens of official academic conferences with big names where all submissions are thoroughly vetted by panels of experts, and none of those conferences were as fun and informative as History Camp.
 It really was the best set of speakers I’ve seen at a conference: relaxed and informed and direct.”

 One of the things that makes History Camp unique is that we welcome any presenter who wishes to share their love of history.
-You might be an author, Park Ranger, armchair historian, volunteer, reenactor, retired public health nurse, student, executive director, tour guide . . .
+You might be an author, Park Ranger, armchair historian, volunteer, reenactor, executive director of a historic site, retired public health nurse, student, tour guide . . .
 In fact, we’ve had folks with those backgrounds and many more present.

 We all chip in to cover the cost of History Camp, so speakers register, just like everyone else.

 And because sharing information as broadly as possible is one of the fundamental principles of History Camp, many sessions are recorded and all presenters are asked to post their slides.
 If you have things that you don’t want to appear online (on YouTube or elsewhere), don’t include them in your slides or consider a different presentation.

 If you’re interested in presenting, please sign up here.

 WWII Military Intelligence at P.O.
 Box 1142 at Fort Hunt, Virginia